shreyashshinde27/IMDB_Review_Sentiment_Analysis/README.md

-# AI IMDb Review Analysis
+# IMDB Review Sentiment Analysis

 ## Project Description
 The AI IMDb Review Analysis project is a machine learning application that performs sentiment analysis on IMDb movie reviews.
 This project leverages natural language processing (NLP) techniques to classify reviews as positive or negative.
 It includes a user-friendly web interface built with Flask, enabling users to upload reviews and see real-time sentiment predictions.